ghanning/MultiViewRoomLayout/README.md

 ![Multi-view room layout estimation](assets/teaser.jpg) *Given images with known camera poses captured inside a room the goal is to estimate the room layout.*

-The datasets were created during the course of our work on the room layout estimation method [PixCuboid](https://github.com/ghanning/PixCuboid).
+The datasets were created during the course of our work on the room layout estimation methods [PixCuboid](https://github.com/ghanning/PixCuboid) and [PolyLayout](https://github.com/ghanning/PolyLayout).

 ## Installation